This post is also available in: Français Español العربية فارسی Русский Türkçe

-Does the Gerstein Report contain so many impossibilities that it cannot be accepted as evidence of the mass murder of the Jews in the Operation Reinhard death camps of Treblinka, Belzec and Sobibor?
+Does the Gerstein Report contain so many impossibilities that it cannot be accepted as evidence?

 Holocaust deniers claim:

-The Gerstein Report is filled with so many “absurdities and “contradictions” that it must be dismissed as evidence of the existence of gas chambers in the Operation Reinhard death camps of Treblinka and Belzec.
+The Gerstein Report is filled with so many “absurdities and “contradictions” that it must be dismissed as evidence for the existence of gas chambers at the Operation Reinhard death camps of Treblinka and Belzec.

 The facts are:

 The Gerstein Report is not perfect.
-Gerstein erred when describing the gas chamber rooms, the number of Jews murdered in the Operation Reinhard camps, and when estimating heights of the stolen possessions of murdered Jews.
+Gerstein erred when describing the gas chamber rooms, the number of Jews murdered in the Operation Reinhard camps, and when estimating the amount of the stolen possessions of murdered Jews.
 Some of his errors came from depending on the word of others.
-However, Gerstein’s testimony is consistent about the process and method of mass murder of Jews in gas chambers in the death camps of Treblinka and Belzec.
+However, Gerstein’s testimony is consistent about the process and method of mass murder at the death camps of Treblinka and Belzec.

-- Gerstein changed the dimensions of the gas chamber rooms in Belzec between drafts.
+- Between drafts, Gerstein changed the dimensions of the gas chamber rooms in Belzec.

 - Gerstein said there were more gas chamber rooms (8) in Treblinka than existed (3) at the time he said he observed the mass gassing.

-- The gas chamber rooms as described by Gerstein were too small to hold the 700 to 800 people he claimed were pushed into each room.
+- The gas chamber rooms, as described by Gerstein, were too small to hold the 700 to 800 people that he claimed the Nazis pushed into each room.

-- Gerstein’s assertion that he saw piles of clothes and shoes 45 meters (about 147 feet) high at Treblinka is clearly impossible and throws the credibility of the whole Report into question.
+- Gerstein asserts that he saw piles of clothes and shoes 45 meters (about 147 feet) high at Treblinka.
+This is clearly impossible and throws the credibility of the whole Report into question.

 - Gerstein estimated the number of Jews murdered in the gas chambers of the Operation Reinhard camps as 20,000,000 to 25,000,000—an obviously absurd figure.

-For the Holocaust deniers, these inconsistencies mean that Gerstein’s report was made either made up by Gerstein to curry favor with his captors by telling them what they wanted to hear, or it was made up by his Allied interrogators who tortured Gerstein to make him sign their mountain of lies.
+For Holocaust deniers, these inconsistencies mean that Gerstein invented his report to curry favor with his captors, or Gerstein’s Allied interrogators tortured him to confirm their mountain of lies.

 Let us look at each assertion one at a time.

-Gerstein changed the dimensions of the gas chamber rooms in Belzec between drafts.
+Gerstein changed the dimensions of the gas chamber rooms:

 Gerstein didn’t say if he entered the actual gas chamber rooms, or whether he accepted someone else’s estimate of their size.
-However, even if Gerstein had entered the empty rooms or looked into them from the hallway, accurately guessing the size of a room to within a few feet by looking at it or roughly stepping it out can produce inaccurate results.
+However, even if Gerstein had entered the empty rooms or looked into them from the hallway, trying to accurately guess the size of a room can simply produce inaccurate results.

 Reports 1 and 2 reflected Gerstein’s first thoughts about the size of the rooms.
 Perhaps the change is a typographical error.
 It is most likely that Gerstein reconsidered his estimate when typing up Report 3 in German.
-We do not know, but whatever the reason is it is not a significant issue.
-A difference of about 3 feet in a guess about of the size of a room does not substantially discredit the Gerstein Report in full.
+We do not know, but whatever the reason it’s not a significant issue.

 Gerstein wrote: “The installation [at Treblinka] was almost the same, but noticeably bigger than at Belcec [sic].
 Eight gas chambers and veritable mountains of suitcases, of textiles, and underwear.”

-Gerstein would undoubtedly have been told about the plans for building the newer larger gas chambers that were modeled on the “successes” of the smaller gas chambers.
-Did he mix up the smaller building he must have seen in operation with the planned expansion when he was writing the report three years later?
-Whatever the reason for Gerstein’s confusion it does not negate his consistent description of the overall gas chamber buildings and the mass murder at Belzec and Treblinka.
+Gerstein would undoubtedly have been told the plans for the newer, larger gas chambers.
+Did he confuse the smaller building he saw with the planned expansion?
+Whatever the reason for Gerstein’s mix up, it does not negate his otherwise consistent description of the overall gassing process.

-The gas chamber rooms as described by Gerstein were too small to hold the 700 to 800 people he claimed were pushed into each room.
+The gas chamber rooms, as described by Gerstein, were too small to hold the 700 to 800 people he claimed that the Nazis pushed inside: